Atakor volcanic field: Geography and geomorphology

-There are about 450 recent volcanic centres, of which about 400 are lava domes and 50 small stratovolcanoes, the latter of which include many recent cones which are accompanied by lava flows whose length reaches 20 km.
+There are about 450 recent volcanic centres, of which about 400 are lava domes and 50 are small stratovolcanoes.
+The latter include many recent cones which are accompanied by lava flows whose lengths reach 20 km.
 Among the older volcanoes of Atakor are the peaks Assekrem and Tahat, the latter of which is the highest summit in the Hoggar.
 Some of these volcanoes have craters, including double craters, and others are eroded to the point that only volcanic necks remain, while lava domes include shapes from steep pillars to short stubby lava flows and are responsible for much of the field's scenery.
 Some of these lava domes and necks penetrated older basaltic layers.
-Among the stratovolcanoes is the Oued Temorte cone, which is 300 m high, 800 m wide and has erupted an over 10 km long lava flow.
-It has also erupted volcanic ash, lapilli and slag.
+Among the stratovolcanoes is the Oued Temorte cone, which is 300 m high, 800 m wide, and has erupted a lava flow over 10 km long.
+It has also erupted volcanic ash, lapilli, and slag.

 Geology

-Atakor is one in a group of volcanic fields of the Hoggar around Tamanrasset which include Adrar N' Ajjer, Eg'ere, Manzaz and Tahalra, and is considered to be part of the Hoggar volcanic province which since 34 million years has covered an area of 11700 km2 with 1650 km2 of volcanic rocks.
-A low-seismic velocity anomaly underpins the Atakor volcanic field in the mantle but does not appear to reflect the existence of a hotspot.
+Atakor is one in a group of volcanic fields of the Hoggar around Tamanrasset which include Adrar N' Ajjer, Eg'ere, Manzaz, and Tahalra, and is considered to be part of the Hoggar volcanic province.
+Over the last 34 million years, eruptions in the Hoggar province have covered an area of 11700 km2 with 1650 km2 of volcanic rocks.
+A low-seismic-velocity anomaly underpins the Atakor volcanic field in the mantle but does not appear to reflect the existence of a hotspot.

-The basement is formed by Precambrian rocks that form a 1 km high swell known as the Hoggar swell, and is further part of the Neoproterozoic Tuareg Shield and a metacraton formed during the Eburnean orogeny.
+The basement is formed by Precambrian rocks that form a 1 km swell known as the Hoggar swell, and is further part of the Neoproterozoic Tuareg Shield and a metacraton formed during the Eburnean orogeny.
 The basement crops out in deeply incised valleys, which in general appear to be younger than the Hoggar volcanism.
 Active faults occur throughout the region.

-Atakor has erupted basalts, phonolite and trachyte, the latter two form lava domes.
-The basalts are characterized by alkali basalts and basanite and form about 80% of all volcanic rocks in Atakor, with less important occurrences of benmoreite, hawaiite, mugearite and rhyolite.
-Phenocrysts in some volcanic rocks include amphibole, clinopyroxene, olivine and zircon.
+Atakor has erupted basalts, phonolite, and trachyte; the latter two form lava domes.
+The basalts are characterized by alkali basalts and basanite and form about 80% of all volcanic rocks in Atakor, with less important occurrences of benmoreite, hawaiite, mugearite, and rhyolite.
+Phenocrysts in some volcanic rocks include amphibole, clinopyroxene, olivine, and zircon.
 The Taessa lavas from this volcanic complex have a porphyritic texture.
-The volcanic rocks appear to ultimately derive from mantle plume melts, although a tectonic origin resulting from the convergence between African and Europe has also been suggested.
+The volcanic rocks appear to ultimately derive from mantle plume melts, although a tectonic origin resulting from the convergence between the African and European plates has also been suggested.